timonrieger/blog/README.md

 ## Features

-- **Create, Edit, Delete Blog Posts:** Easily manage blog content with intuitive CRUD operations with database storage.
+- **Create, Edit, Draft, Delete Blog Posts:** Easily manage blog content with intuitive CRUD operations with database storage.
 - **Pagination:** View posts with pagination for better navigation and user experience.
 - **User-Friendly Text Editor:** A simple and intuitive editor for creating and editing blog posts provided by CKEditor 4.
 - **Responsive Design with Bootstrap:** The site automatically adjusts to various screen sizes and devices for seamless usability.
-- **Google Translate Support:** Allow posts to be translated from your writing language to other languages.
-To disable, set the `ENABLE_TRANSLATIONS=False` in `src/config.py`.
 - **Collaboration Support:** Give admin access to co-authors to collaborate on the blog.
 - **Secure, SEO Optimized, and Fast:** Optimized for performance and search engine visibility according to [Checkbot](https://checkbot.io/).
 - **Customizable About Page:** Personalize an "About" page for each author to share their story or expertise.
 - **User Management:** Basic functionality to manage users: registration, login, anonymous users, and admin management.
 - **Admin Privileges:** Assign co-authors the admin role to write, edit, delete their blog posts and all comments.
 You remain the Super Admin.
-- **Commenting System:** Users can now leave comments on posts, with moderation capabilities for the comment author and admins.
+- **Commenting System:** Users can publish and edit comments on posts, with moderation capabilities for the comment author and admins.
 - **Soft deletion with undo option**: Deleting posts and comments does not erase them entirely, but rather flag and hide them.
+- **Filter by tag, author and year**: Posts can be filtered by tag, author and year to narrow down the results.
+- **RSS Support**: Auto-generated RSS feed, which users can subscribe to with their RSS-Reader to receive new posts comfortably.

 ## Limitations